soney/ProgramsInformationPeople/_sources/GeneralIntro/Syntaxerrors.rst

 will probably spend a lot of time tracking down syntax errors.
 However, as you gain experience, you will make fewer errors and you will also be able to find your errors faster.

+Can you spot the syntax error in the code below?

+.. activecode:: ch_01_syntax_01

+   print("Hello World!"

 **Check your understanding**